asyncapi/spec/versions/next/asyncapi.md

 <a name="serverObjectDescription"></a>description | `string` | An optional string describing the host designated by the URL.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.
 <a name="serverObjectVariables"></a>variables | Map[`string`, [Server Variable Object](#serverVariableObject)] | A map between a variable name and its value.
 The value is used for substitution in the server's URL template.
 <a name="serverObjectSecurity"></a>security | [[Security Requirement Object](#securityRequirementObject)] | A declaration of which security mechanisms can be used with this server.
 The list of values includes alternative security requirement objects that can be used.
 Only one of the security requirement objects need to be satisfied to authorize a connection or operation.
+<a name="serverObjectBindings"></a>bindings | [Server Bindings Object](#serverBindingsObject) | A free-form map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the server.

 This object MAY be extended with [Specification Extensions](#specificationExtensions).